WAVI-ice-sheet-model/WAVIhpc/docs/developer/scripts.md

 |   ├── wavi_execute
 |   └── wavi_install
 └── common.sh
-└── fcopy_wavi_case_a2.sh
 └── julia_install_wavi.jl
 ```

-It contains common scripts used on all platforms, `local/` scripts which contain the helper functions,
+It contains common scripts used on all platforms, `local/` scripts which contain the helper functions.

-`BAS/` which contains symlinks to the helper functions in `local/`, and additional BAS HPC-specific scripts, and finally `archer/` which contains symlinks to `local/`, `BAS/` and additional `archer` scripts.
+The `BAS/` folder contains symlinks to the helper functions in `local/`, and additional BAS HPC-specific scripts.

+The `archer/` and `jasmin/` folders contains symlinks to `local/` and `BAS/`.

 ## ./
 ### `common.sh`
 Checks if Julia is available, and if we are running in the root directory.

-### `fcopy_wavi_case_a2.sh`

 ### `julia_install_wavi.jl`
-Install WAVI into an enviroment.
+Install WAVI into a Pkg environment.
 Also provides the option to install a [development branch of WAVI](../advanced_usage.md#using-a-local-development-directory-of-wavi).

 ## local
 Contains all functionality command scripts, which are described on the [functionality page](../functionality.md).